 A Chemical Cocktail Left Behind

-The most obvious solution to eliminate fracking is by removing your support for the fossil fuel industry completely, but going entirely off the grid may be out of reach for many at the current time.
+The most obvious solution to eliminate fracking is to remove your Support for the fossil fuel industry completely, but going entirely off the grid may be out of reach for many at the current time.

 You can still, however, exercise your voice to speak out against the dangers of fracking and of the problems it presents for water security.
 The Food and Water Watch offers information for local communities looking to ban fracking in their neighborhoods.
 For the sake of protecting your water and community health, you can get involved to keep fracking operations out of your backyard.

-You can also let the government know how you feel about fracking, and your wishes for the American people to be protected from the dangers this industry created for fresh water supplies.
-The Energy Action Coalition, Food and Water Watch and MoveOn.org each have petitions available to you to sign.
+You can also let the government know how you feel about fracking and your wishes for the American people to be protected from the dangers this industry created for freshwater supplies.
 Make sure your voice is heard and the government understands your opposition to the fracking industry’s attack on our water supplies!